sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 ## Impact

-The user's dashboard appears empty.

-From the user's perspective, the app looks broken even though authentication works.
-This can be confusing because there is no obvious error message.
+The users dashboard appears empty.
+From the users point of view, the app looks broken even though authentication is working.
+The confusing part is that the response shape looks successful - there is no error, just no visible data.

+## Reproduction
+Environment: hosted Supabase project
+Client: small Node.js script using @supabase/supabase-js
+Table tested: public.projects
+Failure reproduced: signed-in user received data = [], error = null Fix tested: added a select policy for the authenticated role Result after fix: the same query returned the project row owned by the test user

 ## What I checked first

+I wanted to separate authentication from authorization before changing anything.

+The checks I would make are:

 1. Is Row Level Security enabled on the table?
 2. Is there a `select` policy for the `authenticated` role?
-3. Does the table have a `user_id` or `owner_id` column?
+3. Does the table store ownership in a column such as user_id or owner_id?
-4. Does that column store the same UUID as `auth.uid()`?
+4. Does that value match the logged-in users ID?
-5. Is the client using the authenticated user's session?
+5. Is the client actually using the authenticated users session?
-6. Does the same query work with the service role key?
+6. Does the same query return rows when tested with the service role key?

+The service role check is not a fix for the client app.
+I would only use it to confirm whether the data exists and whether RLS is the likely reason the user cannot see it.

 ## Reproduction notes

-I reproduced this in a hosted Supabase project with a small test table.
+I reproduced this with a small projects table.

 ### Setup

-Table schema:

 ```sql
 create table public.projects (